microsoft/dotnet/Documentation/compatibility/winforms-hdpi-changes-48.md

 __Improved PropertyGrid scaling when DPI changed.__
 - Improved scaling of PropertyGrid and its child controls when the DPI of of the application is changed ( Application moved from one monitor to another with different DPI settings).
 All changes made for this improvement are quirked under switch `DisableDpiChangedHighDpiImprovements`.

-__Improved scaling of of Toolstrip Menus/Buttons/Glyphs when the DPI of the application changed__
+__Improved scaling of Toolstrip Menus/Buttons/Glyphs when the DPI of the application changed__
 - Improved the scaling of Toolstrip Menus/Buttons/Glyphs when the DPI of the application changed.
 All changes made for this improvement are quirked under switch `ToolStrip.DisableHighDpiImprovements` & `DisableDpiChangedHighDpiImprovements`.

 __Improved scaling of RadioButton and CheckBox when application DPI changed__